-72 percent of offices review felony cases before the first appearance.
+23 percent of the offices review felony cases before or at first appearance.

-78 percent of offices review misdemeanor cases prior to the court date.
+88 percent of offices review misdemeanor cases prior to the court date.

 To reduce delays in charging, especially if the offender is detained, courts may set limits on the amount of time the prosecutor has to file charges.
 Limits vary by state and court rule.
-Sometimes charges must be filed within 24 hours; sometimes 30 days may be acceptable if the offender is not detained.
+Sometimes charges must be filed within 24 hours, sometimes 30 days may be acceptable if the offender is not detained.
 When charges have to be filed within 24 hours, the quality and completeness of police reports become urgent.
 When charges can be delayed for 30 days, the need for case management becomes critical.

-The median number of days between arrest and filing felony charges for detained offenders is less than 24 hours.
+The median number of days required for case review of detained suspects and filing felony charges is 90.